Spinal Muscular Atrophy

 What is Spinal Muscular Atrophy?

-Spinal muscular atrophy (SMA) is a disease in which certain nerves in the brain and spinal cord die, impairing the person’s ability to move.
-Called motor neurons, these nerves control our ability to sit up, crawl, and walk.
-In severe cases, a person will not be able to sit up independently and their breathing and swallowing may also be impaired.
-In the mildest cases, symptoms begin in adulthood and make independent movement such as walking more difficult, but still possible.
-There are five main subtypes of spinal muscular atrophy, each described below.
-It is not always possible to predict which type of SMA a child could have based on the genetic mutation he or she inherits.
-This is true of the mutation (exon 7 deletion) for which Counsyl tests.
+Spinal muscular atrophy (SMA) is a disease in which motor nerves in the brain and spinal cord die, impairing a person’s ability to move.
+These nerves control our ability to sit up, crawl, and walk.
+In severe cases, a person will not be able to sit up independently, and their breathing and swallowing may also be impaired.
+In the mildest cases, symptoms begin in adulthood and make independent movement more difficult, but still possible.
+Historically, five main subtypes of spinal muscular atrophy were described, but use of these subtypes is changing due to the impact of treatments on the health and lifespan of people with SMA.
+It is not always possible to predict which type of SMA a child could have based on the genetic test results.
+The disease is caused by a shortage in SMN protein, which helps preserve motor neuron function.
+Without it, the neurons cannot pass messages from the brain to the muscles of the body.

 SMA Type 0

 Type 0 is the most severe form of SMA.
-Symptoms can often be seen in the later stages of pregnancy as the fetus is less active than expected.
-Once born, the infant will have little ability to move and may not be able to breathe and swallow independently.
-Infants with type 0 SMA often die before the age of 6 months.
+Once born, the infant will have little ability to move and may not be able to breathe and swallow independently without treatment.

-Type I is another severe form of the disease.
-Symptoms develop within the first six months of life.
-Infants with SMA type I often have trouble breathing and swallowing.
-Their muscle tone and strength are extremely poor; they cannot sit up without support and will not meet any motor skills milestones.
+Type I is also severe.
+Infants with SMA type I often have symptoms before 6 months of age, such as trouble breathing and swallowing.
+They cannot sit up without support and will not develop motor skills without treatment.
 Their intellect, however, is normal.
-Most children with type I SMA will die before the age of two.

 Type III SMA is a milder form of the disease.
 Its symptoms begin sometime between the age of one year and early adulthood.
-As young children, they may fall repeatedly and have trouble walking down stairs.
-While their muscles are weaker than normal, people with type III SMA can usually stand and walk without assistance, although they may lose this ability later in life.
-The legs are often more severely affected than the arms.
+Without treatment, they may fall repeatedly in childhood and have trouble with stairs.
+Also, their muscles would be weaker than normal, though they may be able to stand and walk without aid at some point in their life.
+However, they might lose this ability later in life.

 SMA Type IV